LuaAV/LuaAV4/developer.md

 	cd /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs
 	sudo cp -rf /Developer-old/SDKs/MacOSX10.6.sdk .

-Otherwise you could just switch the base SDK to 10.whatever you have, but don't check that change in please.
+Otherwise you could just switch the base SDK to whatever you have, but don't check that change in please.

 ## Windows